AsarRec: Adaptive Sequential Augmentation for Robust Self-supervised Sequential Recommendation

 \subsubsection{Datasets}

-In our evaluation of AsarRec, we employ three widely recognized datasets: the Amazon review datasets (\textbf{Games} and \textbf{Arts})~\cite{ni2019justifying}, and the \textbf{MIND} news recommendation dataset~\cite{wu2020mind}.
-For the Amazon datasets, all users are considered.
+In our evaluation of AsarRec, we employ three widely recognized datasets: the Amazon review datasets (\textbf{Games} and \textbf{Arts})~\cite{ni2019justifying}, the \textbf{MIND} news recommendation dataset~\cite{wu2020mind}, and the large-scale \textbf{MovieLens-20M (ML-20M)} dataset.
+For the Amazon and ML-20M datasets, all users are considered.
 For the MIND dataset, a subset of users is sampled following~\cite{li2023exploring}.
 Consistent with existing practices~\cite{rendle2012bpr, kang2018selfattentive, zhang2024lorec}, we exclude users with fewer than 5 interactions.
 For each user, the data split process involves (1) using the most recent action for testing, (2) the second most recent action for validation, and (3) all preceding actions (up to 50) for training~\cite{kang2018selfattentive, li2023exploring, yuan2023where}.
 Dataset statistics are provided in Table~\ref{tab:datasets}.